This page was updated Nov. 2023.

 Wellesley Amateur Radio Society: Ham radio enthusiasts.
 Behave yourself if you go: they meet at the police station.

-Wellesley College Friends of Horticulture: “volunteers, faraway alums and local neighbors interested in supporting work that includes tour guiding in the Greenhouses and in the Arboretum.”
+Friends of Wellesley College Botanic Garden: “volunteers, faraway alums and local neighbors interested in supporting work that includes tour guiding in the greenhouses and in the arboretum.”

 Wellesley Country Club: Golf, swimming, dining.
 We’d tell you more, but it’s private.

 Wellesley Friendly Aid Association: “…works to improve the well-being and quality of life of the residents of Wellesley, Massachusetts.
 The organization offers assistance to Wellesley individuals and families of all incomes and ages who have a variety of unmet needs.”

 Wellesley Masonic Lodge: Freemasonry, the world’s oldest and largest fraternity, seeks to bring together men of every country, religion, race, background, and opinion in order to develop the bonds of friendship between them.
 Through a large variety of North American Masonic philanthropies, approximately $2M is given to charity every day, 70% of which benefits the general public.
 The Wellesley Angel Funds benefits Wellesley children.
 Lodge Location: 1101 Highland Ave., Needham

 The Wellesley Mothers Forum: “A social organization that provides an opportunity for mothers of young children to get together and enjoy interesting and educational speakers, share parenting information and make lasting friendships.”
 Includes lectures geared for parents of children ages 0-3, 4-8, plus organized playgroups, a book club and support services.

 Wellesley Hills Junior Women’s Club: A volunteer organization devoted to community service that raises money for charities and scholarships.
 Organizes marketplace craft festival each fall, runs phone book cover contest, organizes luminary night and offers kitchen tour.